TikTok Sues Trump To Block U.S. Ban

 The suit, which has been expected for weeks, claims that President Trump's Aug.
 6 executive action declaring a national emergency that would effectively ban the video-sharing app in the U.S. was taken without any opportunity for the company to be heard, allegedly violating its due-process rights.

-TikTok's lawyers additionally claim the president exceeded his authority in issuing the order and that the planned ban violates the company's free speech rights, arguing that computer code is a type of expression protected under the First Amendment.
+TikTok's attorneys additionally claim the president exceeded his authority in issuing the order and that the planned ban violates the company's free speech rights, arguing that computer code is a type of expression protected under the First Amendment.

 The Trump administration has long maintained that TikTok's Beijing-based parent company, ByteDance, could share Americans' personal data with China's authoritarian government, something the White House considers a national security threat.

-But in its lawsuit, TikTok said it has taken "extraordinary measures" to protect the privacy of the more than 100 million U.S. citizens who use TikTok by storing their data outside of China, in Virginia with backup in Singapore, as well as building "software barriers" to ensure data TikTok harvests stays separate from ByteDance.
+But in its lawsuit, TikTok said it has taken "extraordinary measures" to protect the privacy of more than 100 million U.S. citizens who use TikTok by storing their data outside China in Virginia, with backup in Singapore, as well as building "software barriers" to ensure data that TikTok harvests stays separate from ByteDance.

 "The executive order seeks to ban TikTok purportedly because of the speculative possibility that the application could be manipulated by the Chinese government," TikTok's lawsuit says.

-Lawyers for the company say Trump's crackdown on TikTok is not driven by genuine national security concerns, but rather an attempt "to further the president's anti-China political campaign."
+Attorneys for the company say Trump's crackdown on TikTok is not driven by genuine national security concerns but rather an attempt "to further the president's anti-China political campaign."

 Trump's executive order would make it a crime for U.S. citizens to have any business transactions with TikTok.
 The order would likely force Apple and Google to remove the service from app stores and deprive users who already have the app of critical updates.

-Violators could face fines up to $300,000, or even criminal charges, according to emergency economic powers Trump cited in his executive order.
+Violators could face fines up to $300,000, or even criminal charges, according to the emergency economic powers Trump cited in his executive order.
 Typically, such sanctions have been leveled against foreign terrorist organizations and kleptocrats, not technology companies.

-The process under the president's International Emergency Economic Powers did not follow due process and did not act in good faith by not providing any evidence that TikTok is an actual threat, nor did the administration justify punishing the app, lawyers for TikTok argue.
+Exercising his authority under the International Emergency Economic Powers Act, the president did not follow due process and did not act in good faith by not providing any evidence that TikTok is an actual threat, nor did the administration justify punishing the app, attorneys for TikTok argue.

 "The executive order is not rooted in bona fide national security concerns.
-Independent national security and information security experts have criticized the political nature of this executive order, and expressed doubt as to whether its stated national security objective is genuine," TikTok lawyers wrote.
+Independent national security and information security experts have criticized the political nature of this executive order, and expressed doubt as to whether its stated national security objective is genuine," TikTok's attorneys wrote.

 TikTok gathers data on users comparable to other apps controlled by major U.S. technology companies, but it states in its privacy guidelines that it can share information with its Chinese owners, which has caused alarms in Washington.

-Note: Editor's note: TikTok helps fund NPR-produced videos from Planet Money that appear on the social media platform.